 The surest way of making sure you are drinking the cleanest, contaminant free, water possible is to invest in a water filter of some kind for your home.
-Although home water filters may seem expensive at first, in the long run they are a very cost effective way of providing you and your family with pure drinking water.
+Although home water filters, different from water softeners, may seem expensive at first, in the long run they are a very cost effective way of providing you and your family with pure drinking water.
 The alternative of buying bottled water will likely be more expensive than installing and running a quality water filter.
 There are also doubts about the purity of many bottled waters, with some commentators stating that unfiltered municipal tap water may even be purer, as it is much more strictly regulated.

 Below we'll look at the most common types of water filter available for domestic use and the advantages and disadvantages of each.